 - 25-minute float plane flight to Admiralty National Monument, inside the Kootznoowoo Wilderness;

-- maximum of five participants on every tour — we only offer non-invasive eco-tours;
+- Maximum of five guests on every tour — we only offer non-invasive eco-tours;

 - Guided by Alaskan professional naturalists specializing in bear behavior and temperate rain forest natural history;

 - Fully outfitted, with rubber boots, rain gear (if needed), day pack, binoculars, and healthy lunch with snacks;

 - Trips May 10 – September 15;

 To check availability and make reservations through our partners at Alaska Seaplanes, fill out the grey box on this page with your desired dates.
 If the date you want is not available, please call us at 907-209-5432.
 We will attempt to arrange other permits and flights to accommodate you.